March 12, 2026 (3mo ago)

 Keep the polling interval consistent.
 Irregular checks create noisy data.
 And always poll from outside your infrastructure — checking health from the same server that runs the service doesn't tell you much about actual user reachability.

 Raw health check data needs processing before it becomes useful status information.
 A single failed check shouldn't flip a component to "Major Outage" — network blips happen.
-Most systems use a threshold: three consecutive failures trigger a status change.
+Most systems use a threshold: repeated consecutive failures trigger a status change, and recovery requires multiple consecutive successes to prevent flapping.

 The public-facing status page should be hosted separately from your main application.
 If your app is down, your status page needs to still be accessible.
 Many teams host the status page on a separate subdomain (status.yourapp.com) with a different hosting provider or CDN.